dicekeys/seeded-crypto/doxygen/JSON Format for Derivation Options.md

     "Ed25519"            // the default for SigningKey
 ```

-The `algorithm` field should never be set when `"type": "Secret"`.
+The `algorithm` field should never be set when `"type": "Secret"` or `"type": "Password"`.

 #### lengthInBytes
 ```TypeScript
 "lengthInBytes"?: number // e.g. "lengthInBytes": 32
 ```

-Use this field `"type": "Secret"` to set the size of the secret to be derived
+Use this field when `"type": "Secret"` to set the size of the secret to be derived
 (in bytes, as the name implies).
 If set for other derived object `type`, it must
 the value assigned must match the lengthInBytes of that algorithm
 (32 bytes for the algorithms currently supported).